 If you want to take a look, you can follow the link:

-The Harvard online course «Using Python for Research» has just started on the proposition «Take your introductory knowledge of Python programming to the next level and learn how to use Python 3 for your research».
+Alternate Route ProjectThe Harvard online course «Using Python for Research» has just started on the proposition «Take your introductory knowledge of Python programming to the next level and learn how to use Python 3 for your research».
 It's a good opportunity to learn about tools we use in XC, like NumPy, SciPy and Matplotlib modules.

-Various thermal models are currently being developed at the University of Edinburgh to provide OpenSees with the capacity to model diverse structures in several different fire benchmark problems and reproduce the same results as other commercially available software packages.
+Go to the courseVarious thermal models are currently being developed at the University of Edinburgh to provide OpenSees with the capacity to model diverse structures in several different fire benchmark problems and reproduce the same results as other commercially available software packages.

 Maybe some interested reader can help us to implement these capabilities into XC.
 The source code for this project is hosted in GitHub.

-The development of a smeared-crack model offers a general crack-modeling method that is independent of the structural configuration.
+OpenSees for fireThe development of a smeared-crack model offers a general crack-modeling method that is independent of the structural configuration.
 It treats cracking as a constitutive material behaviour rather than a geometric discontinuity and lends itself well to implementation in large finite element codes.

 This paper deals with the implementation in XC of a constitutive model for reinforced concrete elements that takes into account the increase in stiffness of a cracked member due to the development of tensile stresses in the concrete between the cracks, effect known as tension-stiffening.
 The nonlinear analysis in XC of fiber-like sections with this constitutive model allows for a more general, direct and intuitive evaluation of the crack amplitude than applying the mostly specific formulae developed in the standards.
+The numerical results obtained by the program compare extremely well with existing designing results issued by other applied methods. [pdf] Read the paperXC has taken from OpenSees the implementation of fiber models for the analysis of cross-sections under normal stresses.
+This is the backbone around which the program carries out the structural verification according to different standards.

 In this paper we describe the procedure followed to implement in XC the generation of 3D interaction diagrams for reinforced concrete sections.
 A more general, but also more time-consuming process and not so straight-converging analysis is outlined for generating the interaction diagram of generic sections made up of any materials combination.